TCGTalk Logo

 The Short Answer

-Prismatic Evolutions is one of the most hyped Pokemon sets ever released — and the market prices reflect that.
-At current market rates, all three product formats are deeply negative expected value.
-The EV per pack is ~$7.01 but packs sell for $16.74 on the secondary market.
-Opening at market is essentially a donation to whoever sold you the product.
+Prismatic Evolutions is the most hyped Pokemon set in years — and market prices reflect it.
+At current secondary-market prices, every product format is deeply negative expected value.
+The EV per pack is ~$7.19 but packs sell for $$23.11 on the secondary market.
+At Singapore retail, all three formats are positive EV on average — but the median pack is still a loss because the value is so top-heavy.

 ProductRetail Price (USD)Market Price (USD)Expected Card ValueReturn at RetailVerdict

-Note on product formats: Prismatic Evolutions does not have a traditional 36-pack booster box.
-The primary formats are the Booster Pack, Booster Bundle (6 packs), and Elite Trainer Box (9 packs).
-The Booster Bundle Display Box contains 18 bundles (108 packs) and is a case-level purchase.
+Product format note: Prismatic Evolutions (SV8.5) has no traditional 36-pack booster box.
+The main formats are the Booster Pack, Booster Bundle (6 packs), and Elite Trainer Box (9 packs).

 Pack Structure: Foil Slots Explained

-Prismatic Evolutions uses the same foil slot mechanic as Paldean Fates and 151.
-Instead of a guaranteed standard reverse holo, the “foil slot” in each pack randomly falls into one of three categories:
+Prismatic Evolutions uses a special foil-slot mechanic.
+Instead of a guaranteed standard reverse holo, the “foil slot” in each pack falls randomly into one of three categories:

-The Master Ball foil slot is a meaningful EV contributor — $0.45 per pack — primarily because Umbreon [Master Ball] (#59) is worth approximately USD $80.38 (~SGD $103).
-If you pull a Master Ball foil card, check immediately if it's the Umbreon.
-That single card accounts for a large share of the Master Ball slot's value.
+The Master Ball slot is a meaningful EV contributor — $0.45 per pack — largely because the Master Ball Umbreon is worth well into the tens of dollars.
+If you pull a Master Ball foil, check immediately whether it is the Umbreon.

 Card Prices by Rarity